aecosmo/RADIOcat/README.md

 4. **Plotting**
    `plots.ipynb` generates various plots, including:
    - Observation strategy
-   - Multiple pointing centres (PCs)
+   - Images of each of the pointing centres (PCs)
-   - Mosaic overview
+   - Mosaic
-   - Triple panel plots
+   - The central part of the mosaic zoomed
    - RMS maps
    - Completeness curves